-If you’re in search of a garden flower with class and sophistication you can’t go wrong with the magnolia plant, featuring gorgeous lemon-scented flowers.
+If you’re in search of a garden flower with class and sophistication you can’t go wrong with the magnolia plant.
+They feature gorgeous lemon-scented flowers.
 Sophisticated and with truly magnificent blooms, there’s definitely a reason why they became so popular.
-These so-called ‘garden aristocrats’ prefer wet, cool winters and warm, humid summers and a well-draining spot is essential.
+These so-called ‘garden aristocrats’ prefer wet, cool winters and warm, humid summers.
+A well-draining spot is essential.

-You probably think of marigolds as being yellow or orange but they also come in shades of creamy white like this.
+You probably think of marigolds as being yellow or orange but they also come in shades of creamy white.
 A very easy to grow flower, it affords year-round cultivation and will add bold colour swathes to your garden.
 They’re also popular companion plants for veggie gardens because their pungent foliage deters pests.
-(Not to be confused with “pot marigold”, which is Calendula and not actually Marigold!)
+(Not to be confused with “pot marigold”, which is Calendula and not actually Marigold.)

 36. Orchids (Australian native)

-There are many stunning kinds of orchids in the world, but these native Australian orchids are a real conversation starter to have in your garden– flying duck orchids (Caleana major).
-Their tiny red, purple and green blooms have been designed by nature to look exactly like flying ducks and are so shaped to entrap pollinators (sawflies, who see the ‘ducks’ more as female sawfly sirens).
+There are many stunning kinds of orchids in the world, but native Australian orchids are a real conversation starter to have in your garden.
+Consider the spectacular so-called “flying duck orchids” aka Caleana major.
+Their tiny red, purple and green blooms have been designed by nature to look exactly like flying ducks.
+And they are shaped that way to entrap pollinators (sawflies, who see the ‘ducks’ more as female sawfly sirens).
 These beautiful and unique orchids are currently on Australia’s vulnerable plant list.

 37. Paper daisy

 These Western Australian natives are also known as the everlasting daisy thanks to how long the blooms last.
-A low maintenance, drought-resistant flower that provides bursts of colour (whites, pinks, reds, oranges and yellows), you can use them to create informal drifts of colour for your garden every spring.
-View the largest paper daisy display on the east at the Australian Botanic Garden Mount Annan, where the mass rainbow planting will inspire you.
+A low maintenance, drought-resistant flower that provides bursts of colour (whites, pinks, reds, oranges and yellows).
+You can use them to create informal drifts of colour for your garden every spring.
+Tip: view the largest paper daisy display on the east at the Australian Botanic Garden Mount Annan, where the mass rainbow planting will inspire you.

 This group of flowers includes the viola or violet and the plant is much prized by gardeners due to its adaptability.
 It will thrive in many conditions and blooms for a long period of time, festooning the garden with bold splashes of white, purple or yellow.
 Some varieties are also fragrant.
 A small, low growing clump former, it works very well as a groundcover.

-Distinctive, trumpet-shaped blooms make petunia a showy flower but its prettiness belies its strength: this is a tough customer, very weather resistant and in a mild climate, will flower all year round with abundant blooms in white, pink, red, blue and purple and a range of multicoloured varieties as well.
+Distinctive, trumpet-shaped blooms make petunia a showy flower.
+But its prettiness belies its strength.
+This is a tough customer, very weather resistant.
+And in a mild climate, it will flower all year round with abundant blooms in white, pink, red, blue and purple and a range of multicoloured varieties as well.

-Fragrant peonies are such a classic, traditional flower to grow in gardens and gather for vases, and the wonderful thing is that once the plant is established, your peony flowers will only become more beautiful over time.
-The available colour palette ranges through all the warm tones, but I think pinks and whites like these are the prettiest.
+Fragrant peonies are such a classic, traditional flower to grow in gardens and gather for vases.
+And the wonderful thing is that once the plant is established, your peony flowers will only become more beautiful over time.
+The available colour palette ranges through all the warm tones, but I think the pinks and whites are the prettiest.

 Poppies are a much-loved flower, not only for their beauty but also their special significance in honouring the fallen at war.
-The classic little red Flanders poppy is actually a great poppy to plant in your garden as it is a simple, single flower that is easy for bees and other insects to access.
+The classic little red Flanders poppy is actually a great poppy to plant in your garden.
+It’s a simple, single flower that is easy for bees and other insects to access.
 But nature doesn’t hold back in the colour department with poppies so you’ve got a big array of options!

 These spring bulbs are extremely rewarding to grow and represent great value for money as you can get up to 20 flowers from one bulb.
-Absolute stunners that come in gorgeous shades of yellows, oranges, pinks, reds and whites, and there’s even a black variety (Black Pearl) for the monochrome minded.
+They’re absolute stunners that come in gorgeous shades of yellows, oranges, pinks, reds and whites.
+And there’s even a black variety (Black Pearl) for the monochrome minded.
 In the garden, you can plant them as a cluster or adrift, cover a whole garden bed, or use dwarf forms for borders.

 Well, you can’t have a list of garden flowers without including the rose!
-But of course, the bewildering range of roses available out there means choosing a variety is really just down to a matter of personal taste (and what will grow in your area).
-I love this apricot-coloured rose called the Honey Perfume, which has a scent evoking cloves, cinnamon, allspice and nutmeg.
+But of course, there’s such a bewildering range of roses available out there.
+Choosing a variety is really just down to a matter of personal taste (and what will grow in your area).
+I love the apricot-coloured rose called the Honey Perfume, which has a scent evoking cloves, cinnamon, allspice and nutmeg.

 These gorgeous double-petalled annuals have the habit of gaping open when a bee lands on the curved lip, probably giving rise to the name!
-A plant that bears spikes of long-lasting blooms, snapdragons are prized for their beautiful scent and are much loved for vases where they’ll last up to 10 days.
+A plant that bears spikes of long-lasting blooms, snapdragons are prized for their beautiful scent.
+They’re much loved for vases where they’ll last up to 10 days.
 Typically flowers in bubblegum pinks, whites and lemon yellows.

-As Boho a flower as you can get, sunflowers are synonymous with radiant joy and happy days and their massive yellow blooms will always bring a smile to the face.
-The tall-growing varieties reach over 2m tall so they need to be planted in the ground, where they’ll create a gorgeous cacophony of summery colour in your garden, often all year around.
+As Boho a flower as you can get!
+Sunflowers are synonymous with radiant joy and happy days and their massive yellow blooms will always bring a smile to the face.
+The tall-growing varieties reach over 2m tall so they need to be planted in the ground.
+There they’ll create a gorgeous cacophony of summery colour in your garden, often all year around.

 Sweetpeas make a very appealing cut flower and are very popular thanks to their distinctive scent, colour and shape.
 These hardy annuals come in a huge variety of types, from small, highly scented wild varieties to bigger, showier, frillier versions.

 These flowers need little introduction as they are so easily recognisable.
 However, with over 6000 cultivars now available, there’s a wide variety of shapes and colours out there to choose from.
 Shapes range from the typical goblet or wine glass shape to fringed and feathery edged blooms, and colours across the spectrum.
-Here’s one of my faves—the black/deep purple “Queen of the Night”.
+One of my faves is the black/deep purple “Queen of the Night”.
 It’s such a statement-making variety that it can be found in the home gardens of monochrome loving designers, Oscar de la Renta and Tom Ford.
 Tres chic!

-For vivid pops of fragrant blooms in colours ranging from purples to pinks, reds and whites), this plant (aka vervain) has a long flowering season and makes a wonderfully colourful addition to your garden.
+This plant (aka vervain) has a long flowering season and makes a wonderfully colourful addition to your garden.
+You’ll be rewarded with vivid pops of fragrant blooms in colours ranging from purposes to pinks to reds to whites.
 Its speedy growth habit means it’s also perfect for quickly filling in bare spots in the garden.
 Historically it has medicinal uses, including as an aphrodisiac.

 A long-flowering, generous flowering plant from the cabbage family, that will add stunning colour to your garden.
 Delicately perfumed, the plant should be cut back regularly to stimulate new growth.
 Colours range from purples to reds to yellows and everything in between.
 I love this vivid apricot and purple variety with its contrasting dark buds.

 So easy to grow and so rewarding in terms of flower production, the zinnia is a fast grower that creates a brilliant mass of colour in your garden.
-Although they are annuals and will only grow for one season before producing seeds, you can plant multiple rounds at two-week intervals to generate non-stop blooming for your season.
-Zinnias are for everyone as they come in so many shapes, colours and heights, with taller plants best for backgrounding garden beds and shorter varieties great for borders.
+They are annuals and will only grow for one season before producing seeds.
+But you can plant multiple rounds at two-week intervals to generate non-stop blooming for your season.
+Zinnias are for everyone as they come in so many shapes, colours and heights.
+Taller plants best for backgrounding garden beds and shorter varieties better for borders.

 And there’s my pick of some of nature’s prettiest and most distinctive blooms, which will add romance and charm to any garden, not to mention any vase.
 Which are your favourites?
 Let me know in the comments!